edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-02-06-cost-of-training-new-employees.md

 A turnover can end up [costing your company](http://www.recruiteze.com/cost-hire-new-employee/){:target="_blank"} 16-20% of your employee’s annual salary.
 As employees move up the ladder, this cost can skyrocket, with managerial level training budgets hovering right around $188,000 for larger companies.

 {% asset 'blog/2019/2019-02-06-cost-of-training-new-employees-02.svg'
-  alt='20% of U.S. employees quit within first 45 days'
+  alt='20% of U.S. employees quit within first 45 days' %}
-  class='marginTop marginBot' %}
 {: .wideImage }

 Imagine nearly $200,000 walking out the door annually.
 That’s the risk of not training your new employees.